Cherry Eye in Dogs: What It Looks Like and How It’s Treated

 Frequently Asked Questions

-Will cherry eye go away on its own?
+Will this go away on its own?

 No, cherry eye rarely goes away on its own.
 While the prolapsed gland might temporarily shrink or shift, it typically reappears without treatment.
 The longer it remains exposed, the greater the risk of complications.

-Will cherry eye go away on its own?
+Will this go away on its own?

 No, cherry eye rarely goes away on its own.
 While the prolapsed gland might temporarily shrink or shift, it typically reappears without treatment.
 The longer it remains exposed, the greater the risk of complications.

-What happens if a dog has a cherry eye and is left untreated?
+What happens if this is left untreated?

 If left untreated, cherry eye can lead to chronic irritation, inflammation, and recurring infections.
 The exposed nictitating membrane becomes vulnerable to environmental irritants, and the tear gland may lose its ability to produce tears, causing dry eye.

-What happens if a dog has a cherry eye and is left untreated?
+What happens if this is left untreated?

 If left untreated, cherry eye can lead to chronic irritation, inflammation, and recurring infections.
 The exposed nictitating membrane becomes vulnerable to environmental irritants, and the tear gland may lose its ability to produce tears, causing dry eye.